Aryza Evolve customer support

 I do not think the correct date of default is showing on my credit file, what should I do?

-The date Max Recovery use as the date of default will either be the date that you entered into your insolvency or a date earlier than this if it has been supplied by the original lender who provided you with credit in the first instance.
-Should you believe that the incorrect date has been used, please contact Evolve’s Customer Support team using the contact details provided – Evolve may require evidence of the default date.
+Should you believe that the incorrect date has been used, please contact Evolve’s Customer Support team using the contact details provided – together with any evidence of the default date.

 I have duplicate entries on my credit file for Max Recovery and the original lender.
 Should this be the case?

-For further information visit: www.experian.co.uk/consumer/credit-reports -explained.html
+For further information visit:

 I want to pay off my account with yourselves.
 However, my insolvency is still active.
 Can I do this?